tibawatanabe/angular-ts-onboard/GUIDE.md

 - We are using an angular-boilerplate to generate and setup the inital configuration of this project.
 Follow the instructions from [here](https://www.npmjs.com/package/generator-angular-boilerplate) making the necessary changes.
   - in this project, we are using Typescript + Jade, so be sure to select these options when prompted
+  - though we selected to use Jade, the boilerplate creates some HTML files, so, as first task, convert the main.html and navbar.html to jade files.